 How to record audio in Ubuntu and other Linux distributions?

-If you want to record a voice over through the microphone of your computer, you can use GNOME Sound recorder or Audacity.
+If you want to record a voiceover through your computer's microphone, you can use GNOME Sound recorder or Audacity.

 GNOME Sound Recorder works with the microphone.
-There is another tool called Audio recorder and you can use it to record streaming music (from Sptify, YouTube, internet radio, Skype and most other sources) apart from microphone input.
+There is another tool called Audio Recorder and you can use it to record streaming music (from Spotify, YouTube, internet radio, Skype and most other sources) apart from microphone input.

 To summarize, I’ll show you the steps: